Small-scale Lyman alpha forest cosmology with PRIYA: Constraints from XQ100 and KODIAQ-SQUAD one-dimensional flux power spectra: Inference Scheme and Likelihood Function

 The parameter priors are shown in Table~\ref{tab:emulatorparams}.
 We use an informative Gaussian prior on the AGN feedback parameter, $\epsilon_{AGN}$, with $\mu = 0.05$ and $\sigma = 0.005$, as it is poorly constrained by the data and has minimal correlations with other parameters.
 We have shown in Ref.~\cite{2023simsuite} that the AGN feedback parameter has minimal effect on the \Lya forest 1D flux power spectrum for the redshift range of interest.
 The $\epsilon_{AGN}$ changes the P1D at the level $2\%$ at $k \sim 0.06\,\mathrm{s/km}$ rather than the sub-percent level for $k < 0.02\,\mathrm{s/km}$.
 However, this is still small compared to the statistical $\sim 10\%$ uncertainty of KODIAQ-SQUAD at $k \sim 0.06\,\mathrm{s/km}$.
 We experimented with using a uniform prior on $\epsilon_{AGN}$.
 The mode shifts to $\epsilon_{AGN} \sim 0.03$, but there is negligible change to the other parameters.

 We also place a weak Gaussian prior on the Hubble parameter, $h$, with $\mu = 0.70$ and $\sigma = 0.015$, as it is weakly constrained by the P1D.
-For all other parameters we use uniform priors within the parameter limits.
+For all other parameters we use uniform priors within the parameter limits. \add{In particular, we use uniform (linear) priors on the primordial power spectrum parameters, $A_P \sim \mathrm{Uniform}(1.2 \times 10^{-9}, 2.6 \times 10^{-9})$ and $n_P \sim \mathrm{Uniform}(0.8, 1.05)$.} \add{As a robustness test, we also reran the baseline XQ100 and KODIAQ-SQUAD chains with a log-uniform prior on $A_P$.
+The posterior shifts are small, with the largest shift being $0.2\sigma$ (see Appendix~\ref{sec:ap-prior-robustness}).}